linode/linode-cloud-controller-manager/README.md

 ## Usage

 ### LoadBalancer Services
-Kubernetes Services of type `LoadBalancer` will be served through a [Linode NodeBalancer](https://www.linode.com/nodebalancers) which the Cloud Controller Manager will provision on demand.
+Kubernetes Services of type `LoadBalancer` will be served through a [Linode NodeBalancer](https://www.linode.com/nodebalancers) by default which the Cloud Controller Manager will provision on demand.
 For general feature and usage notes, refer to the [Getting Started with Linode NodeBalancers](https://www.linode.com/docs/platform/nodebalancer/getting-started-with-nodebalancers/) guide.

+#### Using IP Sharing instead of NodeBalancers
+Alternatively, the Linode CCM can integrate with [Cilium's BGP Control Plane](https://docs.cilium.io/en/stable/network/bgp-control-plane/) to perform load-balancing via IP sharing on Nodes selected by an existing `CiliumBGPPeeringPolicy` in the cluster.
+This option does not create a backing NodeBalancer and instead provisions a new IP on an ip-holder Nanode to share.
+See [Shared IP LoadBalancing](#shared-ip-load-balancing).

 #### Annotations
 The Linode CCM accepts several annotations which affect the properties of the underlying NodeBalancer deployment.